hackclub/.github/CODE_OF_CONDUCT.md

 - Club Meetings

 Other Hack Club groups (such as hackathons, conferences, meetups, and other unofficial forums) are encouraged to adopt this Code of Conduct.
 Those groups must provide their own moderators and/or working group (see below).

+**For paid Staff members:**</br>
+_All official Hack Club Volunteers, Part Time, and Full Time Staff are required to follow the Code of Conduct to its fullest extent.
+Continued employment with Hack Club is contingent on abiding by the code of conduct._

 ## Hacker Values